Kitware/ParaView/Utilities/Doxygen/pages/MajorAPIChanges.md

 Changes in 5.5
 --------------

+###Changes to offscreen rendering options###

+ParaView executables now automatically choose to create on-screen or off-screen render windows for rendering based on the executable type and current configuration.
+As a result **"UseOffscreenRendering"** property on views has been removed to avoid conflicting with the new approach.
+Executables have new command line arguments: `--force-offscreen-rendering` and `--force-onscreen-rendering` that can be used to override the default behavior for the process.

 ###Changes to vtkArrayCalculator
 `vtkArrayCalculator::SetAttributeMode` is deprecated in favor of `vtkArrayCalculator::SetAttributeType` which takes vtkDataObject attribute modes instead of custom constants as its parameter value.